Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

  is passed to another functions scopes however, I usually lean towards making it a `dataclass`)

 Performance.
-While attribute access performance for `dataclasse`s is only slightly worse than for dicts, instantiating a `dataclass` is at least 5x slower than a `dict`, so if you're instantiating 1000s of these and you've determined that this is a bottleneck by profiling your code, a `dict` may be preferred
+While accessing a `dataclass`'s attribute is only slightly slower than than accessing a key in a `dict`, instantiating a `dataclass` is at least 5x slower than creating a `dict`, so if you're instantiating 1000s of these and you've determined that this is a bottleneck by profiling your code, a `dict` may be preferred

 In both of these cases, in codebases that use type checking through for instance [mypy](https://mypy.readthedocs.io/en/stable/), a